 MWD commenced fluoridation of the drinking water it supplies to Southern California in November of 2007.
+In Calendar Year 2020, the

-The District purchases approximately 25% of its water from MWD.
+District purchased approximately 42% of its water from MWD.
 Because of MWD's decision and the District's dual sources of water (groundwater and import), the District is faced with a situation where some of its customers will receive water fluoridated by MWD, some will receive non-fluoridated water, and some will receive a blend of fluoridated and non-fluoridated water.